ITByteOrg/devops-guide/governance/branch-rulesets.md

 - `itbyteenthusiast` opens and submits the pull request
 - `ITByteLead` reviews and approves it

-This prevents self-approval and keeps all changes compliant with CODEOWNER rules.
-GitHub blocks approval if the author and approver share the same role for the files involved.
-Admin accounts follow the same policy since bypass permissions have been removed.
+To simulate a real-world approval process, separate contributor accounts were created.
+This prevents self-approval and enforces CODEOWNERS rules consistently.
+GitHub will block approval if the author and approver share the same role for affected files.
+Admins follow the same restrictions, as bypass permissions have been intentionally removed.

 ## Next Step

 Set up the first security tool integration.

-Developer-facing tools such as Bandit will be added to `devops-world` to support pre-commit hygiene.
-Centralized scanners like TruffleHog, Semgrep, and SonarQube will be managed in `devops-security` to maintain separation of responsibilities and meet audit standards.
+TruffleHog has been added to devops-security as the first centralized scanning tool.
+Additional platforms—such as Semgrep and SonarQube—will be integrated gradually to expand coverage.
+Developer-facing utilities like Bandit have already been introduced to devops-world for pre-commit hygiene, maintaining separation of responsibilities while aligning with audit standards.